Skip to content

 One agent.
 Nine stages.
 No black box.

-Agent Ninety is a pipeline.
-Each stage has one job and a defined input/output.
-The point of publishing the architecture is the same as the point of locking the snapshot: you should be able to see how the agent thinks before you decide whether to trust it.
+Agent Ninety works in stages.
+Each stage has one job: read the match, lock the call, review the result, and carry the lesson forward.
+Publishing the stages is the same idea as locking the snapshot — you should be able to see how the agent thinks before you decide whether to trust it.

 Data Pack